-By completing this program, students will achieve the following learning goals:
+By completing this certificate, students will achieve the following learning goals:

-- Demonstrate an understanding of the interdependent impact of political, social, and economic facets upon our well-being in a global world; and - 2.
-Develop tools for engagement and effective advocacy as global citizens.
+- Demonstrate an understanding of the interdependent impact of political, social, and economic facets upon our well-being in a global world; and - Develop tools for engagement and effective advocacy as global citizens.

-- A minimum of 12 semester credits must be completed at ARCC. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - A minimum grade of C must be earned in all program and additional requirements. - Students must complete a Certificate Application.
-Certificate Applications are available online, in the Office of Records & Registration, and in the Advising Center.
-Submit a completed form to the Office of Records & Registration.
+- A minimum of 12 semester credits must be completed at ARCC. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - A minimum grade of C must be earned in all program and additional requirements. - All course requirements must be complete before a certificate will be awarded. - Students must complete a Certificate Application.
+Certificate Applications are available online at AnokaRamsey.edu/resources/forms/ under Records and Registration.
+Alternative formats of the form are available at the Records and Registration Office per request. - The requirements of this program are subject to change without notice.